-Drummer Marc Edwards and guitarist Mick Barr’s Bowels of Jupiter is a predictable record for seasoned listeners, but a great place to start for those not familiar with the avant-rock subgenre (or certified musicians working across several disciplines at once).
-The album starts off with “Molten Lava”, a simple, a playfully chaotic 5-minute piece that lives up to its name.
+Drummer Marc Edwards and guitarist Mick Barr’s The Bowels of Jupiter is a predictable record for seasoned listeners, but a great place to start for those not familiar with the avant-rock sub-genre.
+The album starts off with “Molten Lava,” a simple, playfully chaotic 5-minute piece that lives up to its name.
 In contrast, “The Rings of Saturn” is an ambient-influenced piece with a quieter guitar drone behind heavier, spacey percussion.
 “The Asteroid Belt” utilizes a similar structure to the opening cut, yet it shows Edwards handling a lighter technique on the drums (he might be using brushes, but I can’t really tell).
 By the time “Lightning Strikes” and “Venus Upper Atmosphere” are finished I believe the listener will better understand the pattern of the record (and many duo records in general).

-The musicianship displayed represents a small collective that has played in various settings.
-There are tinges of freer jazz pulsing’s and McLaughlin-inspired shredding (at one point the duo reminded me a bit of a cross between Tony William’s Lifetime and early work of the Baltimore based duo Microkingdom).
-Sprinkle in some Environments musings with subtle electronic ambiance and the new listener will get a decent overview of modern guitar/ drum duo work.
-Boasting space-themed track titles (a regular for Edwards), Bowels of Jupiter is ground that pulls from a couple of musical influences and manages to represent the contemporary avant-rock scene.
+The musicianship displayed represents a collective who can, and probably have, played in various settings.
+There are tinges of jazz-influenced drumming and McLaughlin-inspired shredding (at one point the duo reminded me a bit of a cross between Tony William’s Lifetime and early work of the Baltimore based duo Microkingdom).
+Sprinkle in some Environments musings with subtle electronic ambience and the new listener will get a decent overview of the usual guitar/ drum duo output.
+Boasting space-themed track titles, Bowels of Jupiter is ground that pulls from a couple of musical influences and manages to represent the contemporary avant-rock scene.